Scattering Cremated Remains on Water

 Scattered on the Bluebell Railway

 People who had a special love of steam railways can have their cremated remains scattered by a locomotive of the Bluebell Railway.
-Two members of the family can ride on the footplate and watch as the cremated remains are placed into the firebox.
+When the train draws to a halt, two members of the family can step up on the footplate and watch as the cremated remains are placed into the firebox.
 As the train steams from Horsted Keynes to Sheffield Park the remains are blown through the chimney so they are scattered over the railway line.

 There are many other heritage railways all over the UK, from the Bodmin & Wenford Railway in Cornwall to the Strathspey Railway at the far north of Scotland and from the Ffestiniog and Welsh Highland Railways in the heart of Snowdonia to the Bure Valley Railway running through rural Norfolk.